Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Further Analysis

-To demonstrate that the seller can no longer sell the good in advance at a price beyond its expected value $\mathbb{E}[\omega]$, consider the case where $(p_1,p_2)=(\mathbb{E}[\omega], H)$.
-A never-purchase plan, in which the consumer chooses not to buy in either stage, guarantees her an expected utility of zero.
-Conversely, in any plan that assigns a positive probability to pre-purchase or to buy on the spot market under any state $\omega\in \{H,L\}$, the consumer expects a value-dimension loss derived from the fluctuation of the consumption value.
-This occurs, for example, when she receives $L$ or $0$ consumption utility and compares it with a reference distribution that allocates a positive probability to $r^V=H$.
-Therefore, the consumer, who is loss-averse and follows an initial-belief reference distribution, tends to favor the never-purchase plan over those that involve a chance of acquiring the good.
-As a result, to sell the good to the loss-averse consumer with initial-belief reference distribution and $\lambda^V>0$, the seller must yield positive rent to the consumer, thereby reducing his expected profit below $\mathbb{E}[\omega]$.
-If the seller fails to do this, the consumer will shift to the never-purchase plan.
+Under Assumption \ref{assu:initial_belief}, if $p_2$ exceeds $\bar{p}_2(\lambda^V,\lambda^M)$, the seller cannot sell the good in advance at a price beyond its expected value $\mathbb{E}[\omega]$, in stark contrast to Proposition \ref{prop:mainresult}.
+This divergence underscores how the (non-)updating of the reference distribution can yield qualitatively opposite predictions in similar contexts.
+To illustrate, consider the case where $(p_1,p_2)=(\mathbb{E}[\omega], H)$.
+In this case, a never-purchase plan, in which the consumer chooses not to buy in either stage, is validated as a personal equilibrium, and it guarantees the consumer an expected utility of zero.
+Conversely, any plan that assigns a positive chance to buy in any stage induces an anticipatory value-dimension loss derived from the fluctuation of the consumption value.
+This occurs, for example, when the consumer receives $L$ or $0$ consumption utility and compares it to a reference distribution that allocates a positive probability to $r^V=H$.
+Consequently, a loss-averse consumer who adheres to an initial-belief reference distribution is inclined toward the never-purchase plan to avoid these losses.
+Therefore, to engage such a consumer to but when $\lambda^V>0$, the seller must offer a positive rent, reducing his expected profit to less than $\mathbb{E}[\omega]$.
+This mechanism reflects how value-dimension loss aversion reduces the consumer's willingness to pre-purchase.\footnote{This observation echoes the Proposition 1 of \cite{karle2020selling}}.

-This proposition shows that under Assumption \ref{assu:initial_belief}, loss aversion in the value dimension reduces the consumer's willingness to pre-purchase.\footnote{This result qualitatively similar the Proposition 1 of \cite{karle2020selling}} This result is in stark contrast to Proposition \ref{prop:mainresult}, which asserts that the seller can sell the good in the advance-purchase stage at a price $p_1$ that exceeds $\mathbb{E}[\omega]$.
-This contrast indicates that the updating (or not updating) of reference distribution can lead to qualitatively opposite predictions in seemingly similar situations.